Multramate/CS-CodingChallenge/README.md

 #### Connecting Heroku to your Git repository

 1) Set up a Heroku account.
 This is free, and can be set up at www.heroku.com
-2) Download the Herou Command Line tools (www.devcenter.heroku.com/articles/heroku-cli)
+2) Download the Heroku Command Line tools (devcenter.heroku.com/articles/heroku-cli)
-3) In a command prompt, log in to your Heroku account using the command:
+3) In a command prompt, log in to your Heroku account using the command: <code>heroku login</code>
-    <code>heroku login</code>
 4) Navigate to your git repository in the command prompt.
-5) Run:
-    <code>heroku create</code>
+5) Run: <code>heroku create</code>

 #### Deploying to Heroku